 ↓ = cascade effect — improving one well pulls this one along

 Tested all three prototypes with 24 participants (12 youth, 12 parents) through 60-minute moderated sessions.
-Full findings linked below, alongside the concept assessment dashboard.

 The persistent physical cue beside the bed was the strongest signal — always visible, no willpower needed.
 An undesigned feature emerged as the most powerful: feelings magnets let youth signal emotional states without starting a conversation.
 The risk: the parent column was read as surveillance, not mutual commitment, and weekly reviews were universally flagged as a chore with predicted drop-off within 1–2 weeks.